 Sandra Jones Counsellor and Supervisor Registered Member BACP (accred)

-This may be the first time you have considered counselling and understandably you may be wondering if and how I may be able to help you.
+If this is the first time you have considered counselling you may be wondering how I can help you.
 It may be that you have recently suffered a crisis in your life such as a bereavement or a relationship breakdown or you may be going through a particular life transition (retirement, a new job, beginning family life or children leaving home for example).
-It may be that you have been struggling with something such as generalised anxiety, panic, depression, anger, lack of confidence, the effects of a difficult childhood, a trauma or addiction for a long time and it just seems the right time to resolve these issues.
+It may be that you have been struggling with something such as generalised anxiety, panic attacks, depression, anger, lack of confidence, the effects of a difficult childhood, a trauma or addiction for a long time and it just seems the right time to resolve these issues.
 Sometimes the problem can be hard to define but you have a sense that something is not right or you might want to find a way to live a happier and more fulfilled life.

 I work in an integrative way which means that I draw upon ideas from a number of different theoretical backgrounds.
 It maybe that you simply need a space where you can explore how you are thinking and feeling or it may be that CBT might help you identify and modify unhelpful thoughts and beliefs or you may recognise that you you keep repeating certain patterns of behaviour that you would like to change.
-I have a particular interest in trauma and have just completed a training course with Babette Rothschild, a leader in this field.
+I have a particular interest in trauma having completed a number of training courses on the subject.
 A trauma could be a single incident such as an accident or it could be accumulative as in the case of a traumatic childhood.
 Stabilisation techniques and Mindfulness can be really helpful in enabling people to feel more in control of, what in some cases can be overwhelming, feelings.

-Having worked as a counsellor for over 15 years I have been privileged to work with people with all of these issues.
+Having worked as a counsellor for 20 years I have been privileged to work with people who have presented with a range of such issues.
 I have been working in private practice for over 10 years and have also worked in the NHS as well as a number of local voluntary organisations including those specialising in addictions

 I also develop and run workshops in the community.
 I love the variety of my work and enjoy meeting people from all walks of life.